-Over 70% of the 129,000 council-owned streetlights are operating part night lighting, with certain exceptions that meet the key criteria outlined below.
+Over 70% of the over 128,000 council-owned streetlights are operating part night lighting, with certain exceptions that meet the key criteria outlined below.
 Part night street lights are switched off between 1am and 5am, Tuesday to Sunday (midnight until 5am on Monday mornings).

 To see which lights we switch off, please view the map below which shows all street lights owned and operated by us and our illuminated signs / bollards.

 Certain locations meeting the exception criteria will continue to be lit through the night, such as:

 Lighting for road signs, traffic bollards etc., are not be affected.

 We have a local agreement with Harlow council to maintain all night lights.

 Street lights in parts of Epping operate part night lighting between 1am and 5am all week.

 This map only displays the layer that shows our street lighting assets, it does not show street lights operated by others or private street lights.
 Our Highways Information Map includes more information and layers that may be of interest to you.
 You will need to accept the terms and conditions before using this map.

 Street lights only appear at town level, so please zoom into the map to show the street lights.

 Yes, Essex County Council is empowered as a lighting authority to light roads which in their opinion should be lit.
 The Council is not duty bound to provide street lighting.